unm-digital-history/campus-history/essays/womens-resource-center/index.md

 - Women in STEM

 ## WRC Today
-While there is no photos to be found of the W.C.C in 1972, today the Womens Resource Center plays a huge role in shaping students lives.
+While there are no photos to be found of the W.C.C in 1972, today the Womens Resource Center plays a huge role in shaping students lives.
 From vibrant colors to a welcoming atmosphere, many students call this place a home away from home.
 {%
 assign images =
 "images/IMG_0183.jpg,